HappyKarhu/personalized-interactive-story-album/README.md

-Birthay gift for a parent or someone who told you stories & Slideshow Web Page
+# Birthday Gift: Interactive Story & Slideshow Web Page

-1. This project (created as a gift for my mother’s birthday) is a customizable interactive website that combines interactive storytelling, visual slideshows, images, videos, and sound effects into a playful experience.
+This project was created as a birthday gift for my mother.
+It is a customizable interactive website that combines storytelling, visual slideshows, images, videos, and sound effects into a playful experience.

-The concept is inspired by childhood stories told by my mother, with raccoons, a snail, and a snake as recurring characters.
+The concept is inspired by childhood stories told by my mother, featuring recurring characters like raccoons, a snail, and a snake.
+The design celebrates her favorite pastel colors, love of rainbows, and the beauty of the sky.
+Every element—from colors to videos—was chosen to evoke joy, nostalgia, and a sense of wonder.

-Designed to celebrate her favorite colors (pastel) , love of rainbows, and the beauty of the sky.
-Every element (from colors to videos) was chosen to evoke joy, nostalgia, and a sense of wonder.
+Originally built in Slovenian; any leftover Slovenian words are just bonus features.
-Originally built in Slovenian.
-Any leftover Slovenian words you find are just bonus features.
+Sample pictures are from my Pixabay account [Mojpe](https://pixabay.com/users/mojpe-885231/).

-Sample pictures are from my Pixabay account Mojpe.
+---

-2. Project Structure
+## Project Structure

 project-root/
 ├── index.html